pulp-network/pnlp/WHITEPAPER.md

 The **Publication** represents a channel for recurring text-first content.
 The pulp Publication is the magazine or the newsletter of web3.
 Each Publication is owned by an Author; it is the owning Author who writes the stream of written content emanating from the Publication.
 The owning Author of a Publication can also delegate publishing permsissions to other Authors should they so choose.

 The **Article** represents a discrete unit of written content.
 Upon the release of the Article, the Aggregator collects the content and makes it available to the Subscriber in the convenient format that the Subscriber signed up for.
-Alternatively, the Subscriber may seek out the Article by visiting its unique content-based address through any browser of their choosing.
+Alternatively, the Subscriber may seek out the Article by visiting its unique address through any browser of their choosing.
 At the option of the Author, an Article may be considered private and made available only to paying Subscribers; this is accomplished by publishing the encrypted version of the Article and distributing keys to paying Subscribers.
+This is an imperfect but sufficient method for preventing content re-sharing.
+Any Article may be edited by its Author at any time; the Author may optionally announce the edit and back-link the original Article.

 The **ArchivedArticle** represents a momentary and immutable snapshot of an Article as it existed at a point in time.
-Its persistence is funded by any and all parties who wish to preserve it for posterity.
-The ArchivedArticle includes metadata about the article such as Author, Publication, publicaiton date, etc. It is stored in an utterly distributed manner on the Filecoin network: once archived, no organization on Earth is powerful enough to censor its existence.
+Its persistence is funded by any party who wish to preserve it for posterity.
+The ArchivedArticle includes metadata about the article such as Author, Publication, publicaiton date, etc. It is stored in an utterly distributed manner on the Filecoin network: once archived, no organization on Earth is powerful enough to censor or modify its existence, not even the original Author.

 The **Draft** represents an unpublished Article.
 The Draft is stored in the same manner as any Article, but it is kept secret to the Author through encryption with the Author's own private keys.
 At any time, the Author may choose to release a Draft to the world by decrypting it and labeling it an Article.

 ## Technical Overview

 An **Author** is identified on the pulp protocol by a public/private keypair.
-This keypair controls a corresponding Ethereum address for payments and ENS identification, it controls an IPNS address for publishing content, and it is used to encrypt and decrypt private Articles and Drafts.
+This keypair controls a corresponding Ethereum address for payments and ENS identification.
+It is also used to generate other keys, one which control an IPNS address for publishing content and another which encrypts and decrypts private Articles and Drafts.

 A **Subscriber** is identified on the pulp protocol by a Public/Private Keypair and optionally an email address.
 Importantly, Subscribers of public content can remain completely anonymous.
+Even Subscribers of paid content may remain pseudonymous behind an ethereum key.

-A **Publication** is an IPNS address and a globally unique friendly name.
+A **Publication** is an IPNS address mapped to a globally unique friendly name.
 A Publication is referred to by its multi-address: `pulp/<ipns-address>/<publication-name>`.
 The global uniqueness of the friendly name is enforced by the pulp publication registration contract on the Ethereum blockchain.

 An **Article** is a file stored on the filecoin network.
 It is referred to by its multi-address: `pulp/<ipns-address>/<publication-name>/<article-name>`.
-Because it is nested under an IPNS address, an article is liable to be edited by the person who controls the keys to the IPNS address, its original Author.
+Because it is nested under an IPNS address, an article is liable to be edited by the person who controls the keys to the IPNS address: its original Author.

 An **ArchivedArticle** is a point-in-time snapshot of an Article that is stored on the Filecoin network.
 It is referred to by its ipfs hash: `ipfs/Qm....` For this reason it is immutable, even by the Author.
 Any Author, Aggregator, Subscriber, or even non-participant may decide to _archive_ an Article as an ArchivedArticle on the Filecoin network.
 This captures the Article and article metadata (like publication date, publication-name, author address) and persists it for some time at the expense of the archiving party.